Trump administration enacts another obstacle to asylum cases

 But Barr’s decision found that virtually every asylum-seeker is a member of a family and that, “There is no evidence that Congress intended the term ‘particular social group’ to cast so wide a net.”

-Decisions like the one Barr issued Monday can ultimately be appealed to federal appellate courts, which operate independently.
+Decisions like the one Barr issued Monday can ultimately be appealed to federal appellate courts.
 In December, a U.S. judge struck down a previous Trump administration decision aimed at denying asylum to victims of gang or domestic violence.

-Reporting by Daniel Trotta in New York; Editing by Mica Rosenberg and Alistair Bell
+Reporting by Daniel Trotta in New York; Editing by Mica Rosenberg, Alistair Bell and Dan Grebler